youngsikhwang/Flatness-aware-SGLD/README.md

 # Flatness-Aware Stochastic Gradient Langevin Dynamics

-This is the code implementation for the 2026 ICLR submission "Flatness-Aware Stochastic Gradient Langevin Dynamics".
+This is the code implementation for "Flatness-Aware Stochastic Gradient Langevin Dynamics".

 ## Setup
 First, install the required dependencies: